imalink-project/imalink/IMALINK_WHITE_PAPER.md

 ImaLink is a revolutionary image indexing and management system designed for photographers, content creators, and organizations who need efficient management of large image collections without sacrificing storage flexibility.
 Unlike traditional photo management software that requires images to be stored in proprietary databases or specific folder structures, ImaLink separates the indexing layer from the storage layer, providing unprecedented flexibility in how and where images are stored.

-The system extracts and indexes metadata (EXIF data) and generates lightweight preview thumbnails (hotpreviews) while leaving original files in their current locations.
+The system extracts and indexes metadata (EXIF data) and generates lightweight preview images (hotpreviews) while leaving original files in their current locations.
 This approach enables powerful search, organization, and workflow capabilities without the storage overhead and vendor lock-in associated with traditional solutions.

 ---